Hatvanpuszta: Analysis of blueprints and photographs of Hatvanpuszta released by Ákos Hadházy

 According to an analysis published by Válasz Online in September 2025, based on documents, photos and plans released by independent MP Ákos Hadházy and the assessment of an architectural expert, the Hatvanpuszta complex has been rebuilt as a large, integrated residence and events venue rather than a working farm.
 Hadházy subsequently challenged that administrative decision.
-The article states that two listed sheepfolds were demolished and replaced by new, multi-storey buildings of modern construction, while the granary survives and the former officers’ and servants’ houses were heavily altered.
+The article states that two listed sheepfolds were demolished and replaced by new, multi-storey buildings of modern construction, while the granary survives and the former officers' and servants' houses were heavily altered.
 It further claims that extensive underground works (basements, garages and tunnels) now link major buildings.

-The expert assessment cited by Válasz Online notes multiple changes from approved drawings, enlarged openings for under-lit interiors, and a programme oriented to reception, accommodation and catering (e.g., a 300-meal production kitchen, a 344 m² hall, club rooms and numerous apartments).
-It argues that the use of monument status and “farm” classification allowed a project that would otherwise have conflicted with local zoning rules (HÉSZ), a point disputed by authorities in other contexts.
+The expert assessment cited by Válasz Online notes multiple changes from approved drawings, enlarged openings for under-lit interiors, and a programme oriented to reception, accommodation and catering (e.g., a 300-meal production kitchen, a 344 m^{2} hall, club rooms and numerous apartments).
+It argues that the use of monument status and "farm" classification allowed a project that would otherwise have conflicted with local zoning rules (HÉSZ), a point disputed by authorities in other contexts.

 Configuration (as described by Válasz Online / Hadházy):